saylesss88/nix-book/src/installation/enc/USB_keyfile.md

 - [PCR Definitions](https://uapi-group.org/specifications/specs/linux_tpm_pcr_registry/)

 - [Authenticated Boot and FDE](https://0pointer.net/blog/authenticated-boot-and-disk-encryption-on-linux.html)
-  This article explains the limitations and remidies very well.
+  This article explains the limitations and remedies very well.

 That said, I do often see people mention a firmware update breaking their TPM2 auto-unlock functionality.
 Keep this in mind and have a backup plan.
 This is